Applicability

 - Create a data model.

-- Implement the data access layer.
+- Implement a data access layer.

 - Run the sample program.